 I could ramble on about the country’s infinite serene waterways, rich Bengali cuisine, or vibrant tropical landscapes, but they’re trivial in the grand scheme of things—people are Bangladesh’s best asset.

-Now for the dark side: misinformation abounds when it comes to travel in Bangladesh.
+Now for the dark side: because Bangladesh is one of the least visited countries on earth, there’s misinformation abounds when it comes to travel in Bangladesh.
 From poorly translated—and outdated—price lists, to schedules only revealed by asking others, to claims by locals that pirates will kidnap you if you visit certain cities (no, really), traveling in Bangladesh can be a massive headache.

-To ensure your adventures in Bangladesh are slightly smoother than mine were, here’s a guide to backpacking in Bangladesh, with everything you need to plan your travels to Bangladesh.
+To ensure your adventures in Bangladesh are slightly smoother than mine were, here’s a guide to traveling in Bangladesh, with everything you need to plan your travels to Bangladesh.

 - National language: Bangla